Fghazard/Fistum-Gizaw/README.md

 # Fistum-Gizaw
-for sharing an html and css for thre portfolio assignment
+This repository is created for sharing an html and  a css files for the portfolio assignment .